“To live is the rarest thing in the world. Most people exist, that is all.”

-These are the goals that genuinely match who you are, not the ones you think you should want.
+Goals that genuinely match who you are – not the ones you think you should want – are called self-concordant goals.
 When you chase ‘false’ goals, life feels uphill.
 When your goals are true to you, energy and motivation flow naturally.

 Did you know?